akashkaveti/deployment-startegy/README.md

 * Implement a strong password policy and manage database credentials securely.

-* Regularly monitor and apply security patches and updates for PostgreSQL.

 * Implement AWS CloudWatch alarms and monitoring to detect and respond to security events.

 Please refer to `code_samples/terraform/rds.tf` for code sample.